Teletrax/CIAssignment/README.md

 * We suggest you to install/use the Windows Server into a new VM Machine that you need to create using the evaluation version of Windows and can be directly downloaded at Microsoft website.
 * The REST endpoint (Web Application/API) should be configured to run on "localhost" on port 80.
-* You need to do some research and come up with a powershell script that connects to SQL Server and runs the SQL Script we provided to setup the database table structure.
+* You need to do some research and come up with a PowerShell script that connects to SQL Server and runs the SQL Script we provided to setup the database table structure.
 * You can send us an e-mail (fabricio.polonio at 4cinsights.com, bulat.gafurov at 4cinsights.com) if you have any question.

 ### Notes